kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

     # returns: pypal at iteration 1.
 10 Pareto optimal points, 1304 discarded points, 200 unclassified points.

-In case you want to also know the hypervolume, you can use the :code:`get_hypervolume` function
+We also provide calculation of the hypervolume enclosed by the Pareto front with the :code:`get_hypervolume` function

 .. code:: python